A Littelmann path model for crystals of Generalized Kac-Moody algebras revisited: Introduction

 Shortly after Kashiwara introduced crystals, Littelmann \cite{L1, L2} found a purely combinatorial path model for them based on the Cartan matrix which was no longer required to be symmetrizable.
 He constructed a closed family of normal highest weight crystals and computed their characters.
 This was based on Lakshmibai-Seshadri paths, themselves described by Bruhat sequences in the Weyl group together with an intregrality condition.

 In this paper we extend Littelmann's path model to include imaginary simple roots.
+Specifically this means proving Proposition \ref{unique} and Theorems \ref{iso}, \ref{embedding} and \ref{character}, which we describe qualitatively below.
 This involves a number of combinatorial complications.
 Instead of the Weyl group we use a monoid with generators defined by both the real and the imaginary simple roots.
 Here the presence of non-invertible elements ultimately means that the normal highest weight crystals are not strict subcrystals of the full crystal defined by all possible paths.
 Besides they are normal only with respect to the real simple roots.
-This makes it more difficult to show that ``generalized'' Lakshmibai-Seshadri paths describe the required normal highest weight crystals.
+This makes it more difficult to show that ``generalized'' Lakshmibai-Seshadri paths describe the required normal highest weight crystals, which is the content of Proposition \ref{unique}.
 It becomes correspondingly more difficult to show that this set of crystals is closed with respect to tensor product.
-However this being achieved we recover in the symmetrizable case, the Kashiwara crystals by uniqueness.
-Finally we prove a version of Littelmann's combinatorial character formula for the crystals in this family.
-This does not need the Cartan matrix to be symmetrizable, though in any case a very similar formula to that of Borcherds is obtained.
+However this being achieved (Theorem \ref{iso}) we recover in the symmetrizable case, the Kashiwara crystals by the crystal embedding theorem \ref{embedding} and the resulting uniqueness (Theorem \ref{Binfty}).
+Here we remark that the embedding theorem is valid also in the non-symmetrizable case extending thereby the work of Jeong, Kang and Kashiwara \cite{JKK}.
+Finally we prove (Theorem \ref{character}) a version of Littelmann's combinatorial character formula for the crystals in this family.
+Unlike \cite{JKK}, this does not need the Cartan matrix to be symmetrizable, though in any case a very similar formula to that of Borcherds is obtained.

 Unfortunately Littelmann's combinatorial formula does not recover the Weyl denominator formula (known to hold in the non-symmetrizable totally real case by independent work of Kumar \cite{Ku} and Mathieu \cite{M}).
 The question this entails and many others remain open.\\